svantejonssonITHS/Testing-och-TypeScript-Laboration-1/sequenceDiagram.md

             DC->>DA: Sends user leave request
             DA->>DC: Removes user from session
             break Game has ended
-                DC->>U: Redirect to landing page
+                Note right of U: Since the game has ended, the flow would start over DC->>U: Redirect to landing page
             end
         end